dermotduffy/hass-web-proxy-lib/README.md

 ## Example Usage

-Proxies a `GET` request from `https://$HA_INSTANCE/api/my_integration/proxy/` through to whatever URL is specified in the `url` query string parameter of the request.
+Proxies a `GET` request from `https://$HA_INSTANCE/api/my_integration/proxy/` through to `/dir/file` relative to the URL stored in the config entry data.

 ```py
 @callback